luxsrc/lux/doc/index.rst

 ``lux`` Documentation
 #####################

-``lux`` is a framework for developing portable high performance scientific computing software.
+``lux`` is a framework for developing portable high-performance computing software on heterogeneous distributed systems.

 Based on a generic performance model, ``lux`` provides resources and task abstractions to support run time optimization.